Seeking Professional Help for an Angry Child

-Medication is another means of treatment, especially when it is determined that the child's uncontrolled outbursts of anger are associated with attention problems, inability to tolerate frustration or change, psychiatric disorders, or extreme mood instability.
+Medication is another means of treatment, especially when it is determined that the child's uncontrolled outbursts of anger are associated with depression, attention/impulsivity problems, inability to tolerate frustration or change, psychiatric disorders, or extreme mood instability.
 Because medications often result in side effects, work with your child's doctor to determine the best medication to meet your child's needs.

 In extreme cases, the treatment may involve removing the child from the home and/or school environment to provide more structure and intense intervention.
 It is important that the family and school personnel continue to be involved in therapy so they can provide the necessary support when the child returns home.